-She is a Registered Psychotherapist and a subject matter expert on compassion fatigue and secondary trauma.
-Her experience stems from over 20+ years as a mental health professional, working as a crisis counsellor and trauma specialist in university counselling, military, law enforcement and other community mental health environments.
+She is a Registered Psychotherapist and an expert on compassion fatigue and secondary trauma.
+Her experience stems from over 20+ years as a mental health professional, working as a crisis counsellor and trauma specialist in university counselling, military, law enforcement, and other community mental health environments.

 Since 2001, Mathieu has given hundreds of seminars on compassion fatigue and secondary trauma across North America to thousands of professionals in the fields of health care, mental health, law enforcement, the criminal justice system, military, human trafficking, child welfare and other similar high-stress, trauma-exposed professions.